top of page

 … As a verb scribe is: to write.

-Tracing the Scribe is an artist’s book inspired by my fascination with the earliest forms of writing: illuminated manuscripts and, especially, the codices of early Islamic eras.
-One of the most beautiful ancient Qur'ans in the world
+Tracing the Scribe is an artist’s book inspired by my fascination with the earliest forms of writing—illuminated manuscripts and, especially, the codices of early Islamic eras.
+One of the most beautiful ancient Qur’ans in the world is known as the Blue Qur’an, which dates to the 9th-10th century, however the dating, location of origin, and patron of the Blue Qur’an are unknown and have been the subject of academic debate.
+I have long marveled at its pages, written with gold ink on indigo-dyed vellum.

-with gold ink on indigo-dyed vellum and my book is a testament to its beauty, which stirred me to respond.
+My book is a tribute to its beauty; it stirred me to respond.

-world, including those of The Met, The Museum of Islamic Art, Qatar, LACMA, Yale Library, Institut du Monde Arabe, Paris, and the National Library in Tunis, which holds sixty-seven pages.
-The complete Blue Quran manuscript is estimated to include 600 parchment folios.
-Its production materials alone boggle the mind, including perhaps
+Approximately one hundred detached leaves from this Qur’an are held in private and public collections around the world, including those of The Met, LACMA, the Seattle Art Museum, the Brooklyn Museum, The Museum of Islamic Art in Qatar, Institut du Monde Arabe, Paris, and the National Library in Tunis, which holds sixty-seven pages.
+The complete Blue Qur’an manuscript is estimated to include 600 parchment folios.
+Its production materials alone boggle the mind, incorporating an estimated 150 sheepskins.

-My book incorporates a section from one of my favorite lleaves within the Blue Qur'an, called Sura Al-Fatir.
+My book is based on a beautiful section from the chapter called Surah Fatir within the Blue Qur’an.
 The graceful, almost abstract lines I copied in my own hand are in a script known as the Arabic Kufic script.
-I particularly love the
+I particularly love the style and it’s thought that 7th century scribes were the ones to develop it, naming it after the city of Kufa located in present day Iraq.

-in its own right, a vehicle to honor a scribe who lived some 1200 years ago, and a testament to the long arc of learning and creativity.
-This tradition stretches from those who lived before him to those who will be born after me.
-I dedicate
+My wish is for others to enjoy this artist’s book not just as a religious text, but in multi-dimensional ways: a work of art in its own right, a vehicle to honor a scribe who lived some 1200 years ago, and as a testament to history’s long arc of learning and creativity.
+This tradition stretches from those who lived before the anonymous Blue Qur’an scribe to those who will be born after me.
+I dedicate this book to those who preceded the printing press, the centuries of scribes, writers, and artists creating beautiful tablets, scrolls, manuscripts, codices, books.
+It’s their copying, lettering, painting, illuminating, printing, and binding